octoenergy/public-conventions/conventions/application.md

 where the `UnableToDoTheThing` exception is importable from the `operations` module, just like the `do_the_thing` function which can raise it.

-This is simpler (ie fewer imports) and reads better than when the exception class lives elsewhere:
+This is simpler (i.e. fewer imports) and reads better than when the exception class lives elsewhere:

 ```py
 from octoenergy.domain import operations